algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### Bug-Free Gameplay Requirements

 - **Collision Detection:** The game should undergo rigorous testing to ensure it is entirely free from gameplay bugs.
 Specifically, collisions between "Pac-Man" and enemies must be detected accurately without any hitbox discrepancies.

-### Player Feedback and User Satisfaction Requirements

-- **Overall Satisfaction:** Above all, the game should be designed to satisfy and engage players.
-Ensure that players find the game enjoyable, reminiscent of the classic Pac-Man experience, and worthy of replay.

 ## Solution overview